OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-java.md

 ./create_image.sh
 ```

 This script will create an image named `openvidu/openvidu-basic-webinar-demo:X.Y.Z`.
-If you want to create a image with another different name, you can do it change the name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/0ac894d4daf2d501b0196da0fbc596d8e333f1b9/openvidu-js-java/docker/create_image.sh#L5-L6).
-Once the openvidu-js-java image has been created, you will can deploy it.
+If you want to create an image with a different name, you can change its name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/0ac894d4daf2d501b0196da0fbc596d8e333f1b9/openvidu-js-java/docker/create_image.sh#L5-L6).
+Once the openvidu-js-java image has been created, you will be able to deploy it.

 **2) Redefine the `/opt/openvidu/docker-compose.override.yml`**

 The steps are exactly the same as those described above but you have to take account change the image name by your custom name (`openvidu/openvidu-basic-webinar-demo` on this sample).

-[Here](https://github.com/OpenVidu/openvidu-tutorials/blob/0ac894d4daf2d501b0196da0fbc596d8e333f1b9/openvidu-js-java/docker/docker-compose.override.yml#L1) it is the `docker-compose-override.yml` used by OpenVidu js.java application.
+Your `docker-compose.override.yml` should look like this:
 ```
 version: '3.1'